Medieval Timing Technique

 What does firdaria mean?

-Firdaria (singular: firdar) is a medieval Persian timing technique that divides a life into nine planetary chapters over 75 years.
-The word derives from the Arabic/Persian firdar, meaning 'single' or 'one.'
+Firdaria (singular: firdar) is a medieval Arabic and Persian timing technique that divides a life into nine planetary chapters over a 75-year cycle.
 Each chapter is governed by one of the seven traditional planets or the lunar nodes.

 How do I know if I have a day or night chart for firdaria?